ffurrkann/internet-usage-monitor/README.md

 Internet Usage Monitor

 This application shows the computer's current internet usage as simple as possible.
-Works only on windows.
+It works only on windows.
 It shows up in front of the every other windows.
 Which means you can check your internet usage even when you are watching a video or playing a game.
 It shows up on the screen.

 ------------